fixiabis/GridBoard/README.md

 let board = new GridBoard(3, 2);
 board.orientation = GridOrientation.BFRL;
 board.getGridsByRangeOfAbsoluteCoordinatesFromOrientation(1, 0, 2, 1);
-board.getGridsByRangeOfAbsoluteCoordinatesFromOrientation(0, 0, 1, 1, GridOrientation.FBLR); // use direction only one times
+board.getGridsByRangeOfAbsoluteCoordinatesFromOrientation(0, 0, 1, 1, GridOrientation.FBLR); // use orientation only one times
 ```

 looks like this: